eyebolt mount abraham mount abraham

 In 2014, the tower was blown over in October.

 Mount Abraham is a 4000-footer, the ninth tallest and the second largest alpine zone in Maine, second only to Katahdin.
-The Appalachian Trail approach is much closer than maps show but it is still a few hour detour off the trek north.
+The Appalachian Trail approach is much closer than maps show but it is still a few hour detour off the trail.
 Most locals will be coming up the steep old Fire Warden Trail but since you have already gained most the elevation on the AT, why not make the detour and check out this historic summit.
 Eight Peaks make up the 4.5 mile ridge line.
 Note that there is another Mount Abraham 4000er in Vermont that the Long Trail cross over.

 AT Lookouts